 A classic novel of the Nebraska prairie, O Pioneers! is the story of Alexandra Bergson, the daughter of Swedish immigrant farmers, whose devotion to the land sustains her against the hardships and suffering of prairie life.

-Cien Anos de Soledad (100 Years of Solitude)
+Cien Años de Soledad (One Hundred Years of Solitude)

 A dense jungle of magic and literary gusto pulls readers in and engulfs them with its richness and beauty.
 The 1982 winner of the Nobel Prize for Literature follows the history of several generations in the village of Macondo, and the passions, thoughts, and myths of a labyrinth of people, related and not.